FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 > This is a long due post following the talks given recently at [Dawscon](https://youtu.be/OE_rRu7Uv_E), [CodeMesh](https://www.youtube.com/watch?v=0sXxQyi0UTA&feature=emb_logo), and Scala Toronto about Functional Design (slides are available [here](/talks/)).

+> This post has been updated since its first publication.
+As noticed by [Alwin](https://twitter.com/AnOceanGyre) and following this [conversation](https://twitter.com/francistoth/status/1356628771940560902), the name `IO` can be confusing so it has been replaced by `Console`.

 Considering the amount of material available today, Software Design is rather intimidating.
 When it comes to best practices, one can get overwhelmed quickly and end up with no idea about how to tackle a given problem.
 Indeed, these guidelines can be vague, or too specific, if not contradictory sometime.

 The problem is that it's impossible to get all these ideas right without properly understanding their essence.
 Unfortunately, this is something that tends to be forgotten when teaching design.
 Too often, we tend to overwhelm people with dozens and dozens of guidelines without actually conveying what ties them all together.